Police: Vehicle plows into Minnesota protesters, killing 1 - WTMJ

 A witness told Minnesota Public Radio that the SUV was going very fast and appeared to accelerate as it got closer to demonstrators who had blocked off a street.
 D.J.
 Hooker said the driver struck a car parked across one of the traffic lanes, sending that car flying.

-Another witness, Brett Williams, said the woman was thrown into a stop light.
+Another witness, Brett Williams, said Knajdek was thrown into a stop light.

-The woman’s brother identified her as Deona M. Knajdek.
-Garrett Knajdek told the Star Tribune his sister would have celebrated her 32nd birthday on Wednesday.
-He said she had 11- and 13-year-old daughters, and was actively involved in issues surrounding social justice.

-Authorities have not released the names of the driver and those who were injured.

 Other injuries and deaths have been reported involving vehicles at protests across the U.S. as people have increasingly taken to streets to press their grievances.
 In Minneapolis, marching onto freeways has become a common tactic in recent years.
 Last year, a semitrailer rolled into a crowd marching on a closed Minneapolis freeway following George Floyd’s death.
 No one was seriously injured.